davidkmg1996/Generated-UMLs/README.md

 Each project should be based on the UML given for each prompt, but should not be expected to match the diagram exactly.

-Purpose:
-Increase versatility by expanding exposure to unfamiliiar APIs and lesser used languages